oomd.conf(5) — Linux manual page

 DefaultMemoryPressureLimit=

-Sets the limit for memory pressure on the unit's control
+Sets the limit for memory pressure on the unit's control group

-override this value with ManagedOOMMemoryPressureLimit=.
-The
+value with ManagedOOMMemoryPressureLimit=.
+The memory pressure

-memory pressure for this property represents the fraction of
+for this property represents the fraction of time in a 10

-time in a 10 second window in which all tasks in the control
+second window in which all tasks in the control group were

-for longer than the duration set by
+longer than the duration set by

 DefaultMemoryPressureDurationSec=, systemd-oomd will act on